Message tracking in Microsoft 365 (Exchange Online)

 You can use PowerShell to search through message tracking logs on on-premises servers as well as to trace messages in Exchange Online.
 And although the experience is somehow similar, there are some differences worth mentioning.

-On-prem Exchange had only one cmdlet used for the sole purpose of getting to the data of interest: Get-MessageTrackingLog.
-In Microsoft 365, the correspondent cmdlet is Get-MessageTrace.
-Both cmdlets are executed immediately, but while Get-MessageTrackingLog searches through all existing logs, its Exchange Online counterpart can go back for only ten days.
-For older messages, there is another cmdlet which starts a “historical search” (more about the cmdlet in the further part of the article.)
+On-prem Exchange has only one cmdlet used solely for the purpose of getting to the required data: Get-MessageTrackingLog.
+In Microsoft 365, the corresponding cmdlet is Get-MessageTraceV2.
+Both cmdlets are executed immediately, but while Get-MessageTrackingLog searches through all existing logs, its Exchange Online counterpart can go back for only 90 days and returns only 10 days’ worth of data per query.

 This cmdlet shows all mail flow directed to the user between the defined dates.
-If it does not give all the required details, change the format of the results and specify the properties you need, like FromIP or Size
+If it does not give all the required details, change the format of the results and specify the parameters you need, like FromIP or Subject.

 The list provides you with just enough information to find the right message.